6 ways to use Google collaboration tools for effective teamwork

 Meaning: the work has personal significance to each team member.

 Impact: the group believes their work is purposeful and positively impacts the greater good.

-Psychological safety: the culture encourages everyone to take risks, voice their opinions and ask judgement-free questions.
+Psychological safety: the culture encourages everyone to take risks, voice their opinions and ask questions, without fear of judgement.

 These characteristics don’t happen by accident; they are positively fostered by providing those teams with the right tools to communicate and work effectively.
-It’s all about team collaboration and strong communication, and Google’s G Suite for Business has been built specifically to enable collaboration and improved productivity, no matter the size of business.
+It’s all about team collaboration and strong communication, and Google Workspace.
+Google collaboration tools have been built specifically to:

 If you’re not already working in the cloud, chances are your work life is dominated by email – emails telling you about meetings, emails talking about project statuses, emails about wins and losses.
-Then there’s the emails with attachments that have also been emailed to 10 other people and you’re all meant to make amendments individually so that someone else can collate them later and produce a new document - let’s call it v2.17 - that will then need to be reviewed again.
+Then there are the emails with attachments that have also been emailed to 10 other people and you’re all meant to make amendments individually so that someone else can collate them later and produce a new document that will then need to be reviewed again.
 (Phew!)